Glenn Grothman: Political positions

 The Washington Post has described Grothman as "a shambling, strident conservative with a Trumpian tell-it-like-it-is streak who typically votes with the House GOP leadership".

+Donald Trump

 According to Axios in October 2020, Grothman had a "Trump Loyalty Index" – measuring both his congressional votes and public reaction to certain statements from President Donald Trump – of 93, higher than any other member of Congress.

-4-year-old kindergarten
+Grothman praised the first month of work by the second Donald Trump presidency, "This is moving very quickly compared to other administrations, and I think, across the board, he’s done some very good things."

+Socio-economic issues

 Grothman said Governor Scott Walker should defund Wisconsin's kindergarten program for 4-year-olds, saying that any academic benefits disappear by fourth grade.
 Politifact rated this "False", writing, "Some studies reached that conclusion.
 But Grothman is citing one small portion of a much broader debate and declaring the whole matter settled when there is considerable evidence on the other side."